tuethu/IBM-Data-Science-Course/Course 8_Data Visualization with Python/Module 5_Final Project and Exam/Practice Assignment: Part 2 - Creating Dashboards.md

 ## TASK 2.4 Add the Ouput and input components inside the app.callback decorator.

+- The inputs and outputs of our application’s interface are described declaratively as the arguments of @app.callback decorator.

+  -In Dash, the inputs and outputs of our application are simply the properties of a particular component.

+- In this example, we have two inputs:-
+  - input for Region is the value property of the component that has the ID region
+  - input for Year is the value property of the component that has the ID year

+- Our layout has 2 outputs so we need to create 2 output components.

+It is a list with 2 output parameters with component id and property.
+Here, the component property will be children as we have created empty division and passing in dcc.Graph (figure) after computation.

+Component ids will be plot1 , plot2.

 - Place to add @app.callback Decorator

 ```